Navigation Menu

 Great blue lobelia and cardinal flower in the panne at Montrose Beach Dunes along the Lake Michigan shoreline in downtown Chicago, Illinois.

-A local bookstore stopped carrying my book and work-of-art celebrating Chicago’s natural wonders just because it wasn’t selling as well as the newer, cheaper, and highly advertised National Geographic book that commemorated the hundredth anniversary of the national parks.
-I got mad.
-Then I got even, a lot better than even, but in my own way: I did some research and uncovered two remarkable facts about the natural splendor of the Chicago region.
+A local bookstore stopped carrying my book that celebrates Chicago’s natural wonders because it wasn’t selling as well as a cheaply produced, highly advertised book commemorating the hundredth anniversary of the national parks.
+It made me mad.
+So I got even—a lot better than even—but in my own way.
+I did some research and uncovered two stunning facts that will transform what people think about the biodiversity and natural wonder of the Chicago region.
+After all, most people already think that “Chicago nature” is an oxymoron.

 Wow!
 These exciting results mean that every single day, from mid-April through mid-September, there’s a national-park quality wildflower blooming event happening somewhere in the Chicago area.
 And each week during this period, we report on those events right here at ChicagoNatureNOW!.
 Subscribe for our free weekly forecasts so you that don’t miss a single glorious moment.